topofocus/orientdb_time_graph/README.md

 **or** start a new project and require the gem in the usual manner.

-then Edges must be configurated with the following capitalising naming-convention
+Edges must be configurated with the following capitalising naming-convention
 ```ruby
 class E
       def self.naming_convention name=nil